 For the launch point of the ride, Slow Roll has developed synergistic relationships with businesses where riders can collect en masse safely with ample parking for those who drive.
 For the business or organization, Slow Roll doesn’t just bring a slow Monday night some good income, but it’s also great exposure.
 Often they try to focus on businesses or community organizations that deserve a spotlight, or could use some more regular customers.

-It’s not the high-profile aspects of the ride that Seamus lights up about.
+It’s not the high-profile aspects of the ride that light him up.
 He loves it when neighborhood kids come out and give them high-fives as they roll past.
 “On our second ride, we were rolling down West Street, people were just doing their Friday night thing when we came down with about 400 people, it felt like a parade.
 People were coming out to the street, kids giving us high-fives, people on their porches cheering us on, it’s a fleeting moment but there’s a connection and it was definitely invigorating.”

 Renee adds, “That’s when I got hooked, right?”
 She continued, “You’re going somewhere you’re not necessarily familiar with, seeing businesses, seeing architecture, meeting people where normally when you’re in a car or bus you’re not paying attention.”
 Intersecting paths of humanity are where the enchanted opportunities occur.
 “You hear people on the ride saying, “I grew up in this neighborhood and I’ve gotten too busy in my adult life that I’ve never been back now.
 Look there’s granddad’s house.
 I’m going to come back here and check out that bakery.”